All posts by admin

 Which to choose?

-The answer is simple, WordPress!
+The best option is WordPress!

 Blogging

-If you are blogging (and you absolutely, should be if you expect Google to rank you in web searches) then WordPress is by far a superior tool for bloggers and one of the best around.
-It will let you use both visual and text editors so you can enjoy writing and you can still add custom HTML or your website service company like Gratefulwebservices.com can do it for you on one of our affordable Maintenance Plans.
+If you are blogging (and you absolutely should be if you expect Google to rank you in web searches), then WordPress is by far a superior tool for bloggers and one of the best around.
+It will let you use both visual and text editors, so you can enjoy writing, and you can still add custom HTML, or your website service company, like Gratefulwebservices.com, can do it for you on one of our affordable Maintenance Plans.
 WordPress takes care of your articles, so it will automatically save your progress.
-Just in case something bad happens like the power goes out.
+Just in case something bad happens, like the power goes out.
 It also keeps revisions, so if you decide that you want the old paragraph back at some point, you will be just one click away from having it on the page.

 Unfortunately, Squarespace or Wix just isn’t as good for bloggers.
 There is no autosave feature, and the platform will not let you use revisions.
 While there are code blocks that you can use, the feature still won’t let you run your own HTML or CSS from the page.
 For some bloggers, this can be a deal-breaker.
 Extremely inflexible!
 Squarespace isn’t that good with media as well.
 While WordPress will let you reuse images that you uploaded in the past, Squarespace will force you to upload the same image once again if you decide to reuse it.
 If you tend to use photos on a regular basis (which you should), this can be a nightmare.
 Not to mention double work!